-Our board of directors has the power to adopt, amend, alter, change and repeal our Bylaws by a vote of the majority of our board of directors then in office.
-In addition to any requirements of the Delaware General Corporation Law (and notwithstanding the fact that a lesser percentage may be specified by the General Corporation Law), any adoption, amendment, alteration, change or repeal of these Bylaws by the shareholders of the Company shall require the affirmative vote of the holders of at least 66% of the combined voting power of all of the shares of all classes of common stock of the corporation then entitled to vote generally in the election of directors.
+Our board of directors has the power to adopt, amend, alter, change, and repeal our Bylaws by a vote of the majority of our board of directors then in office, subject to the requirements of Delaware law.
+In addition to any requirements of the Delaware General Corporation Law (and notwithstanding the fact that a lesser percentage may be specified by the General Corporation Law), any adoption, amendment, alteration, change, or repeal of these Bylaws by the shareholders of the Company shall require the affirmative vote of the holders of at least 66% of the combined voting power of all of the shares of all classes of common stock of the corporation then entitled to vote generally in the election of directors.